 Dog Breed Classification: Sporting Group

-These guys haven’t ever really been able to gain too much popularity outside of certain hunting organizations because the IWS hasn’t ever really caught on in the USA.
-It’s hard to tell why, but perhaps it has to do with the fact that he can be very stubborn at times and is not easy to train – especially for first-time dog owners.
+These guys haven’t ever been able to gain too much popularity outside of specific hunting organizations because the IWS hasn’t ever really caught on in the USA.
+It’s hard to tell why, but perhaps because he can be very stubborn and is not easy to train – especially for first-time dog owners.

 The Irish Water Spaniel is a “biggish” dog, much bigger than most spaniels or retrievers.
-But beyond just being big, he’s also quite bulky for a spaniel as well.
-Particularly if you get a big one because their size can vary form 45 all the way up to 65 pounds; they also have a long, deep, square muzzle, deep chest, and a robust body.
+But beyond just being big, he’s also quite bulky for a spaniel.
+Particularly if you get a big one because their size can vary from 45 to 65 pounds; they also have a long, deep, square muzzle, deep chest, and a robust body.
 He has a dark nose, long ears, and high hindquarters.

-Like most water retrievers, he has webbed feet, a curly outer coat and a dense undercoat.
+Like most water retrievers, he has webbed feet, a curly outer coat, and a dense undercoat.
 This protects him from cold water.
-Needless to add, he is a very good swimmer.
+Needless to add, he is an excellent swimmer.
 He can swim for hours without getting tired.

 Comparison Dog Breeds